 In a typical Australian classroom, the maths teacher says “Today we are going to learn about division” and begins writing up the necessary steps and actions to solve a division problem while the children are directed to watch.

 In a Shichida class, the teacher says “You have some fruit you want to share between you, mummy and the teacher.
 You have 12 fruit and you want to share them between 3 so that everyone has the same-same.”
-Then students are able to use their senses and hands to work together with their parents to approach the problem.
+Then students can use their senses and hands to work together with their parents to approach the problem.

-With this 3-step model used in the Shichida Method that follows the order children’s brains acquire abilities, every child is able to grasp a deeper understanding of difficult concepts and have a solid foundation to build further learning upon.
-This not only makes more logical sense, but results in a significant reduction in children’s anxiety around learning and learning maths in particular.
+With this 3-step model used in the Shichida Method that follows the order children’s brains acquire abilities, every child can grasp a deeper understanding of difficult concepts and have a solid foundation to build further learning upon.
+This makes more logical sense and results in a significant reduction in children’s anxiety around learning and learning maths in particular.

 The Shichida Method uses the same model to build foundations in literacy, memory, critical thinking, spatial recognition, creativity and basic concepts such as colours, shapes and time.
 Additionally, The Shichida Method teaches the same concepts from multiple angles so that every type of learner has the same opportunities to fully grasp what is being taught – something that traditional schools still fail to find solutions for.

 With low-quality teachers and outdated teaching methods even at the private school level in Australia, for Australian kids to be able to compete on the global stage